 There is no question of non-engagement.
-Of course we are willing to engage on that matter.
+Of course, we are willing to engage on that matter.
 I am saying I am obliged to follow this advice I have been given, particularly when there is a crossover between both Departments.
 There is certainly no question but that we will engage.

-There is no problem with that.
+There is no problem in doing that.